Final Four: Updated Brackets—Gonzaga & South Carolina, Oregon & North Carolina

 South Carolina’s latest win was their third game of the season against their SEC rivals, the Florida Gators.
 As noted by CBS Sports, their victory on Sunday was due in large part to another outstanding performance from Sindarius Thornwell, who had 26 points against Florida.
 It was the fourth consecutive game in which Thornwell scored 20 or more points, making him arguably the single best player in the tournament this year.

-While things could certainly change between now and Saturday’s game, the South Carolina Gamecocks are considered 6.5 point underdogs against the Gonzaga Bulldogs.
+While things could certainly change between now and Saturday’s game, the South Carolina Gamecocks are considered 6.5-point underdogs against the Gonzaga Bulldogs.

 North Carolina vs. Oregon